google/or-tools/ortools/sat/docs/scheduling.md

 that context, although the processing time of the task is the same, the duration can vary.

-To implement this feature, we will have the duration of the task be a function of the start of the task.
+To implement this feature, you will have the duration of the task be a function of the start of the task.
 This is implemented using channeling constraints.

 The following code displays: